alisi1989/CLUES2-Companion/README.md

 | `Site flip probability (-polar):`               | Probability of flipping alleles (default: 0.5)                               |
 | `Random seed (-seed):`                          | Random seed for reproducibility (default: 42)                                |

 [IMPORTANT]: At minimum, users must provide a phased VCF, the region boundaries (start/end bp), an output prefix, and the mutation rate (`-m`).
-All other parameters are optional and default values will be applied if left blank.
+All other parameters are optional and default values will automatically be applied if left blank.

 ---

-During execution, the pipeline provides **on-screen feedback** with formatted banners (e.g. 🚀 Relate, 🧬 SINGER), status messages for each step, and automatic creation of the Phase-1 output folder (`output_CLUES2Companion-Relate/phase1/...` or `output_CLUES2Companion-Singer/phase1/...`).
+During the execution of CLUES2 Companion, the Phase 1 pipeline provides **on-screen feedback** with formatted banners (e.g., 🚀 Relate, 🧬 SINGER), status messages for each step, and automatic creation of the phase1 output folder (`output_CLUES2Companion-Relate/phase1/...` or `output_CLUES2Companion-Singer/phase1/...`).
-This ensures that all necessary intermediate and final files (VCF-derived SNP list, frequency table, ARGs, and derived allele codings) are saved consistently for downstream analysis in Phase 2.
+All necessary intermediate and final files (VCF-derived SNP list, frequency table, ARGs, and derived allele frequency) are conveniently saved for downstream Phase 2 analysis.